deep-rnd/restful-http/_posts/2020-06-28-royfielding_dissertation_chapter5.md

 * REST is an abstraction of elements in a distributed hypermedia space.
   * “Hypermedia” as a shorthand for “Hypermedia As The Engine Of Application State” (HATEOAS), which is one of the ugliest acronyms I’ve ever seen.
   * Basically, it means that a REST API provides hyperlinks with each response that link to other related resources.
+  * REST ignores component implementation and communication protocol between those components, but considers,
+    1. Roles of components
+    2. Constraints on interaction with each other
+    3. Their interpretation of significant data elements
+  * defines the essence of it behavior as a network based application.

+### Data Elements

+###